 CHALLENGE VALLEY ASSAULT COURSE

 Is Challenge Valley really muddy?

 Yes, we have proclaimed since 1989 that Challenge Valley is the Muddiest Assault Course In The World!
 No one has ever disputed it!
-That is what makes it such good fun – it’s not physically challenging – but great fun for all ages from 8 years upwards.
+That is what makes it such good fun – it’s not too physically challenging – but great fun for all ages from 8 years upwards.
 It is muddy all year round, so although the sun may be shining in August you’re still going to get dirty!

 Two reasons – we like you to take as many of your muddy clothes off outside the shower block as possible.
-There are separate male and female changing rooms but the showers are communal so some people prefer to keep their costume on when showering.
+There are separate male and female changing rooms but the showers are communal so some people prefer to keep their swimming costume on when showering.

 Will I be able to complete the course?

 Yes!
 Challenge Valley can be completed by anyone over eight years old.
 It is suitable for all fitness levels and is not a race.
 The focus is on getting muddy!
 If you’re in a group everyone helps each other.
 Challenge Valley is nothing like a hardcore ‘Tough Mudder’, it is the original muddy assault course!

 We want to be able to offer the course to as many people as possible – if you have any disabilities or challenges then get in touch and we can advise if the course is suitable for you, or if any adjustments can be made to accommodate you.

 Are your staff qualified & are you inspected?